makrai/notes/lauscher2005-zero-hero.md

       rather significantly smaller language subsets
   * Their primary focus is zero-shot transfer evaluation, while they
-  * also experiment with target-language fine-tuning on 1,000 instances for POS tagging and NER; this leads to substantial gains over zero-shot transfer.
+  * also experiment with target-language fine-tuning on 1,000 instances for POS tagging and NER; this leads to substantial gains over zero-shot transfer
   * focus on the evaluation aspects and protocols, in this work,
     * we
-      * factors that hinder effective zero-shot transfer across diverse tasks.
+      * factors that hinder effective zero-shot transfer across diverse tasks
       * few-shot learning scenarios, and
   * diff approach: we first finetune the MMTs on the (large) English task-specific training set and then fine-tune/adapt it further with a small